 - Think about the market or region that you want to enter.
 Market penetration is most effective when your payments are processed by a hub familiar with said region or countries.

-- Check its clientele.
+- Check its clientele and partners.
 Are they predominantly based in said regions?
 Are they big and reputable names?
 Have they perused the payment hub's services regularly and for an extended period?

 - Consider the usability of a payment hub's Application Programming Interface (API).
 Is it easy to manoeuvre?
 Does its functions match the requirements of your business?
 If not, is it flexible enough to evolve to match your needs?